Explorer-lulu/FAHL/README.md

 # FAHL

-This repo is the implementation of "FAHL: An Efficient Labeling Index for Flow-Aware Shortest Path Querying in Road Networks”
+This repo is the implementation of "FAHL: An Efficient Labeling Index for Flow-Aware Shortest Path Querying in Road Networks"

 We have provided a full version of our revised manuscript in "FAHL_full_ICDE2025.pdf"